Zakariahrt/ecom-website/README.md

 # E-Commerce Website

-This project is an e-commerce website built with PHP and MySQL using PDO extension.
+This project is an e-commerce website built with PHP and MySQL using MySQLi extension.
 The website allows users to browse products, add items to their cart, and complete purchases.
 It includes an admin panel for managing products, orders, and customers.

 ## Features